 You can take a short walk, stand up and stretch yourself, move around a bit and then come back to your seat.
 These small breaks are extremely effective in making sure you are not continuously straining your body.
 These short breaks allow a window to your body to relax the muscles.

-Drink lots of water to keep yourself hydrated and for a good blood circulation.
+Drink lots of water to keep yourself hydrated and for good blood circulation.
 Keep alarms for drinking water (you can find tons on apps for this).
 It will help you avoid back injury as discs at the back require a good amount of water.
-It will also make you use the washroom frequently as a mini break.
+It will also make you use the washroom frequently as a mini-break.

 Increase the oxygen supply to your body by alternating between sitting and standing.
 Walk around for 5 mins every half an hour.